jaimon/DataScience/Decision_analytics/Module6/README.md

    - With each manual iteration, the model refined its solutions, guiding subsequent manual adjustments.

 2. **Why This Approach?**:
    - We faced challenges in developing a contiguous constraint that mandated all counties within a district to be interconnected.
-The combination approach helped us bypass this constraint.
+Therefore, this combination approach helped us still achieve a feasible solution without this constraint.

 ### Model Details:
 - **Objective Function**: Minimize the population deviation in each district from the average ("ideal") population.